aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/convert-document-to-pdf/_index.md

 ﻿---
-title: Convert Document to PDF – Aspose.Words for Java
+title: Convert Document to PDF
+second_title: Aspose.Words for Java
 articleTitle: Convert Document to PDF
 linktitle: Convert Document to PDF
 description: "Convert a document in any supported format to PDF easily and fast instead of using docx4j in Java."